dewcode91/dewcode91/README.md

 ## Hi there 👋 My name is dewcode

 - 🔭 I’m currently working as freelance penetration tester.
-- 🌱 I’m currently learning Go and other scripting language.
+- 🌱 I'm currently learning Go and other scripting languages.
-- 👯 I’m looking to collaborate on build a security tool.
+- 👯 I'm looking to collaborate on building security tools.